Best practices for configuring the Active threat verification feature¶

 Configure proper data masking rules¶

-If your application uses non-standard types of authentication (for example, request string token or custom HTTP request header or JSON attribute in POST body), then you should configure a proper data masking rule to prevent the WAF nodes from sending the information to the Wallarm Cloud.
+If your application uses non-standard types of authentication (for example, request string token or custom HTTP request header or JSON attribute in POST body), then you should configure a proper data masking rule to prevent the filtering nodes from sending the information to the Wallarm Cloud.
 In this case, the replayed Attack rechecker requests will be not authorized by the application and not cause any harm to the system.

 Know how to control the Attack rechecker¶